 Brown University and Rhode Island School of Design

 If you want a northeastern college town with a beach and history, Providence is your best bet.
 It is home to world-renowned colleges like Brown University and Rhode Island School of Design (RISD).
-Providence is a city with both a rich history and a modern flair.
+The best college town in America with both a rich history and a modern flair is probably Providence.

 Tuscaloosa, Alabama